Transfer Pricing – SMEs simplified rules

 • Assisting in responding to an ATO risk review/audit including strategy advice, drafting letters and meeting with the ATO.

-• Work with you to understand the future strategy of your business and to design an optimal transfer pricing structure based on their value chain and the location of key operational personnel/assets/risks in the business.
+• Working with you to understand the future strategy of your business and to design an optimal transfer pricing structure based on their value chain and the location of key operational personnel/assets/risks in the business.

 If you are an SME business with international transactions don’t panic.